dojo/docs/dijit/layout.rst

 Note that:

-* you don't need to call startup() on the new children; it's called automatically when you add them to a hierarchy which has already been started.
+* You don't need to call startup() on the new children; it's called automatically when you add them to a hierarchy which has already been started.

 Remove Children
 ---------------